yeslogic/prince-docs/docs/server-integration.md

 Security
 --------

-When you control the input, Prince produces the expected output - you are dealing with trusted input with no (intentional) malicious code.
+When you control the input, Prince produces the expected output - you are dealing with trusted input with no (intentionally) malicious code.

-But when you have no control on the input - as happens when running Prince on a server, where all content is contributed by other users and thus must be considered untrusted - it might be important to harden the installation in order to reduce a possible surface of vulnerability.
-Installing Prince in a chroot, a jail, a vms or a container is the a good measure to be taken.
-See also [Prince In Cloud Computing](#prince-in-cloud-computing).
+But when you have no control over the input - as happens when running Prince on a server, where all content is contributed by other users, and thus must be considered untrusted - it is important to take some precautions to avoid any unexpected, or even harmful things happening.

+### Untrusted Input

+A first step is to thoroughly filter and escape all untrusted content - this includes all text, HTML, XML, SVG, CSS and JavaScript fed to Prince.
+All untrusted HTML tags and attributes need to be sanitised with standard HTML sanitising procedures (whitelisting is always your safer option) before reaching Prince.

+This procedure is the same standard safety precaution taken when passing untrusted data to web applications and web forms.

+### XML External Entities and XInclude

+XML offers various ways of including external content in the parsing, namely external entities, and XInclude.

+The XML standard defines entities as storage units.
+External entities can access local or remote content through a declared system identifier.
+This system identifier is assumed to be a URI that is being accessed by the XML processor when processing this entity: the XML processor replaces all occurences of the named external entity with the contents dereferenced by the system identifier.
+This can lead to accessing and disclosing information normally not accessible by the XML file.

+XInclude is a generic mechanism for including XML or non-XML data in XML files - see [XML Inclusions (XInclude)](prince-input.md#xml-inclusions-xinclude) for more details.

+It is highly recommended to never enable XML external entities ([`--xml-external-entities`](command-line.md#cl-xxe)) or XInclude ([`--xinclude`](command-line.md#cl-xinclude)) when dealing with untrusted data!
+These options are not enabled by default.

+### Local Files

+However, XML external entities and XInclude are not the only way for accessing local files!
+Any image, CSS or JavaScript file in an HTML file can point to a local resource!
+This can potentially lead to exposing resources that need to be kept confidential.

+By default, Prince has access to local files!

+It is good and safe practice to run Prince with the command-line option [`--no-local-files`](command-line.md#cl-no-local-files) in order to exclude any unwanted access to the local file system when dealing with untrusted content.

+### Network Resources

+Similarly, it might be desirable to prevent a document fed to Prince to access other external resources over the network, which might possibly circumvent the filtering and escaping mechanisms you might have put in place.

+Run Prince with the [`--no-network`](command-line.md#cl-no-network) command-line option to prevent all HTTP downloads.

+### Running Prince in a Container

+A more comprehensive hardening practice is to run Prince in a chroot, a jail, a VM or a container.

 As a general rule, consider that, in order to function best, Prince will need to have access not only to several shared libraries, but also to fonts, and possibly SSL certificates.

-Prince also offers some options to aid the configuration:
-* run Prince with the command-line option [`--no-local-files`](command-line.md#cl-no-local-files) in order to exclude any unwanted access to the local file system
-* do *not* enable [`--xml-external-entities`](command-line.md#cl-xxe) or [`--xinclude`](command-line.md#cl-xinclude) (they are not enabled by default).

-A more comprehensive hardening practice is to run Prince in a chroot/jail/vms/container.
-Prince needs access to several libraries it depends on, as well as fonts and SSL certificates.
-To check direct dependencies, run the following command:

-`ldd /usr/lib/prince/bin/prince`
+For ease of use, Prince offers its own, maintained [Docker Images](https://hub.docker.com/r/yeslogic/prince).
+See also [Prince In Cloud Computing](#prince-in-cloud-computing) for more installation guides in cloud containers.

 Performance